Nithin1317/Password-Generator/README.md

 # Usage
 To use the password generator, simply adjust the length and requirements of your desired password using the input fields and checkboxes.
 Then, click the "Generate Password" button to create a new password.
 You can copy the generated password to your clipboard by clicking the "Copy" button.

+# Docker Image
+I have created a Docker Image and pushed into the DockerHub.
+Name of the image is **nithin1317/password-generator**